siberianfox/g2wiki/Flashing-G2-with-Linux.md

 CPU reset.
 ```

 You're done.
 If everything went right, RX orange led should be slowly blinking.
+To connect to the board through serial, you will need to attach the cable to "Native USB" port.